Articles on Death and Loss by Denise W. Anderson:

 Courage and Faith in the Face of Death Sooner or later, we all will face death.
 We can easily be consumed with it if we are not careful.
 Courage and faith keep us continuing to choose, even when death is imminent.

-Grief Changes Children.
+A Christian Reflection on How Grief Changes Children.
 When children experience grief during their early developmental stages, their emotional health is compromised.
 Our actions as adults will help them work through their grief and learn to trust again.

 For regular updates on articles written by Denise W. Anderson, click here to subscribe, for your emotional health!